-Understanding every parties involved in the supply chain, including clients, improves the process and result altogether.
+Understanding every party involved in the supply chain, including clients, improves the process and result altogether.
 Go out there, get information, understand clients’ needs, behaviors, business practices, all these can be useful for improving visibility in the long run.

 4. Invest in technology

 To truly enable full supply chain visibility, you absolutely need excellent technology infrastructure.
 This is the era of information technology, but many organizations do not have the inner IT structure to back dynamic supply chains.
 Supply chain visibility involves transparency and a significant understanding of Big Data.
-Collection and identification of data is vital, and the authentication and integration of that data in a system is how businesses can pave the way for supply chain visibility.
+Collection and identification of data are vital, and the authentication and integration of that data in a system are how businesses can pave the way for supply chain visibility.